simoninireland/epydemic/doc/networkdynamics.rst

 A :class:`Dynamics` object also maintains a queue of posted event.

-.. automethod :: Dynamics.postEvent
+.. automethod:: Dynamics.postEvent

-.. automethod :: Dynamics.postRepeatingEvent
+.. automethod:: Dynamics.postRepeatingEvent

 This queue is then accessed to extract the events that need to be fired up to a given simulation time.

-.. automethod :: Dynamics.nextPendingEventBefore
+.. automethod:: Dynamics.nextPendingEventBefore

-.. automethod :: Dynamics.runPendingEvents
+.. automethod:: Dynamics.runPendingEvents